 Our Charleston car crash lawyers are happy to answer any questions you may have after a serious motor vehicle collision.
 We provide free initial consultations and only charge attorney fees if we recover compensation for you.

-We handle all types of complex and unique motor vehicle accident cases in West Virginia, including those involving underinsured or uninsured drivers, hit-and-run accidents, drunk drivers, and accidents that result in severe or disabling injuries.
+We handle all types of complex and unique motor vehicle accident cases in West Virginia, including those involving underinsured or uninsured drivers, hit-and-run accidents, bus accidents, drunk drivers, and accidents that result in severe or disabling injuries.

 Our experienced car accident lawyers also know how to find additional defendants in many situations so the limits of the other driver’s insurance coverage will not necessarily represent the high end of what you can recover.

 If you or your loved one was involved in a serious accident, and speak to our attorneys about your rights.
 We offer a free consultation, so call our team today.

 We represent clients across West Virginia and surrounding areas, providing compassionate client service and relentless advocacy in and out of the courtroom.